Harassment & Discrimination Policy

 - (in the case of employees) medical and emotional support from the College’s Employee Assistance Program (1-800-834-3947) through BRiDGES, a confidential resource for employees regarding issues ranging from alcohol and drug abuse to financial and legal concerns.
 Appointments with a BRiDGES EAP professional are available 8:00 a.m. until 5:00 p.m.
 Monday through Friday with evening hours on Tuesday.
 Call 315-697-3949 or 1- 800-834-3947 during working hours and a staff member will assist in booking an appointment and/or answering any of your questions.
 A 24-hour answering machine is also available after hours to provide callers with the numbers for crisis services or to take messages.
 An employee or a family member may attend up to five sessions unless a referral to a community provider is recommended.

 - receive the counsel and support of an advisor (as described above) throughout the investigation and resolution processes;

 - to provide information at any step of the procedures outlined in this Policy outside the presence of the Respondent;

-- have irrelevant information concerning incidents not directly related to the complaint excluded from the investigation and resolution proceedings (the HSMB Chair [in Harassment cases] and Title IX Coordinator may determine that information demonstrating a pattern of behavior related to the alleged violation is admissible information, however);
+- have irrelevant information concerning incidents not directly related to the complaint excluded from the investigation and resolution proceedings (The Title IX Coordinator and the SMB Chair and may determine that information demonstrating a pattern of behavior related to the alleged violation is admissible information, however);

 - be informed of the names of any additional individuals who may be called to provide information (subject to safety, and/or retaliation considerations);